ebroto7/Assembler-Calendar/src/docs/DailyLog.md

 Ian does a lot of research of how can we put the days of the month.

 ## Tuesday 5th September

-    * Amina sidebar
+*We continue our work after daily meet.
-    * Enric Local storage form
+    *Amina sidebar with mini calendar and filters *Enric Local storage and validation form
-    * Aday and Ian continues working with main calendar display and functionalities of it.
+    *Aday and Ian continues working with main calendar display and functionalities of it.
+They solved problems to display days and position of first day of every month.
+Also set ID to everyday to work with it.